Emil Malak Pens an Op-ed Discussing the Need for Continuous Rapid Testing and Reopening the Economy

 Voip-Pal (OTCQB:VPLM)

-LONDON, ENGLAND, October 19, 2020 /EINPresswire.com/ -- CEOCFO Magazine, an independent investment publication that highlights important technologies and companies, today announced it has published an op-ed (https://www.ceocfointerviews.com/emilmalakoped101420.html) by Voip-Pal CEO Emil Malak.
+DALLAS, TEXAS, US, October 20, 2020 /EINPresswire.com/ -- CEOCFO Magazine, an independent investment publication that highlights important technologies and companies, today announced it has published an op-ed (https://www.ceocfointerviews.com/emilmalakoped101420.html) by Voip-Pal CEO Emil Malak.
 Voip-Pal.com Inc., Voip-Pal (OTCQB: VPLM), a Bellevue, Washington based company is an inventor and pioneer of the switching technology now being used by many of the world's largest telecommunication and social networking companies, without which they could not connect Landline phone calls to Internet phone calls.
 Mr. Malak has other business ventures and is well versed in global politics and culture.

 In this most recent article, Mr. Malak renewed his calls to expand continuous rapid testing as the solution to reopen the world’s economies.
 Malak wrote, “In the meantime, the only solution to return life to normal is by expanding continuous rapid testing.
 People should be tested every three days and every business should be equipped with a testing machine like a vending machine, capable of conducting a rapid coronavirus test and delivering results in minutes.”